ishankhurana27/LLM-Response-Evaluator/README.md

 Why FAISS?

---Extremely fast cosine similarity search
+- Extremely fast cosine similarity search

---GPU acceleration optional
+- GPU acceleration optional

---Lightweight and memory-efficient
+- Lightweight and memory-efficient

---No server needed (unlike Pinecone, Weaviate)
+- No server needed (unlike Pinecone, Weaviate)

---Perfect for embedding comparisons at evaluation time
+- Perfect for embedding comparisons at evaluation time

---Used here not for retrieval, but for fast similarity scoring across context chunks.
+- Used here not for retrieval, but for fast similarity scoring across context chunks.

 🔹 4. spaCy (NER + Concept Extraction)

 Simple regex-based claim extraction is NOT enough.
 We upgraded to spaCy because:

---It extracts entities and noun phrases
+- It extracts entities and noun phrases

---Helps determine new concepts introduced by the LLM
+- Helps determine new concepts introduced by the LLM

---Reduces false hallucination detections
+- Reduces false hallucination detections

---Supports domain-agnostic text (medicine, finance, tech, etc.)
+- Supports domain-agnostic text (medicine, finance, tech, etc.)

 Alternatives considered:
 | Tool                      | Why rejected             |